oddy-boop/Edusync-git/src/supabase/policies.md

 CREATE POLICY "Users can view their own role" ON public.user_roles FOR SELECT
   USING (user_id = auth.uid());

--- *** CRITICAL FIX FOR WEBHOCKS/SERVER FUNCTIONS ***
--- This policy allows server-side functions (using the service_role key) -- to read the user_roles table, which is necessary for validating other RLS policies.
 CREATE POLICY "Allow service_role to read user roles" ON public.user_roles FOR SELECT
   USING (auth.role() = 'service_role');